Reading time: 8 minutes

 Love bombing is a sweetly descriptive term — sounds like being finally discovered and bombed with soft and gentle gestures of love.

-When love bombs detonate on you, you can get intoxicating hits.
+When your admirer detonates love bombs on you, you get intoxicating hits.
 You may feel like you never want to get out of the phase.

-However, after a few weeks or months, it no longer feels as nice as it did at first.
-How long do you think can love bombing actually last?
+But after a few weeks or months, it no longer feels as nice as it did at first.
+You start to feel like you’re being stalked even when your lover is not physically around.

-While love bombing can seem like a delightful and euphoric state of courtship at first, sooner or later it devolves into a cruel state of abuse and control.
+While love bombing can seem like a delightful and euphoric state of courtship at first, in due time, it devolves into a cruel state of abuse and control.

 Love bombers are blatant liars who freely use flattery and gaslighting to entice and control their lovers and partners.